- Analysis & Instrumentation

 - Water & Soil Treatment

 Carbon dioxide (CO2) is an excellent, well-established alternative to these harmful agents.
-It is an ideal physical blowing agent for foamed polymers such as building insulation (XPS boards) and packaging (high density PE foams).
+It is an ideal physical blowing agent for foamed polymers such as building insulation (XPS boards) and packaging (high- density PE foams).
 It combines low GWP and zero ODP with good plastics compatibility.
 In addition, the use of CO2 offers considerable cost benefits.

 Exact metering of liquid carbon dioxide (LIC) plays a key role in the quality of the foamed product.
 Achieving this can be challenging, however, particularly given counter-pressure variations in polymer extruders.
-We have developed sophisticated solutions designed specifically to meet the metering challenges of liquid carbon dioxide in extrusion foaming and polyurethane foaming processes.
+We have developed sophisticated solutions and equipment designed specifically to meet the metering challenges of liquid carbon dioxide in extrusion foaming and polyurethane foaming processes.